sybrew/the-seo-framework/readme.txt

 	* **Fixed:**
 		* The wpForo title compatibility filter no longer emits a PHP notice when no title is generated from their plugin.
 		* A highly unlikely PHP error now won't occur when `$wpdb` returns incomplete data on excluded archive/search IDs.
+		* A PHP notice and unintentionally false-esque return value when the post ID is 0, or when the post ID is excluded, in method `is_post_included_in_sitemap()`.
 	* **Class notes:**
 		 * **Added:**
 		 	* `\The_SEO_Framework\Silencer`, called when `\The_SEO_Framework\Load` is blocked from loading in filters.